vikingbrain/thedavidbox-client4j/README.md

 ## Building / Testing

-To build locally you must use java 1.5+ for compiling and apache maven 3.1.1+
+To build locally you must use Java 1.5+ for compiling and apache maven 3.1.1+

 ```
 mvn compile